-I was on this carousel of dermatologist visits for close to a decade, with each rotation feeling more frustrating than the last.
-Although my skin did slowly improve, going from angry and constant breakouts to more manageable acne flare-ups, I still wasn't getting the results I wanted.
-And in a world of “clean girl” aesthetics and cakey concealers, I felt stuck.
-So I decided to change things up and reach out to a holistic acne specialist.
+Longtime acne sufferers know (a little too well) that there's no such thing as a one-and-done treatment plan.
+I've cycled through different dermatology offices for close to a decade, with each appointment feeling more frustrating than the last.
+My skin slowly improved with each visit and prescription, going from constant breakouts to more manageable acne flare-ups.
+However, I still wasn't getting the results I wanted.
+So I decided to change things up and try a holistic acne treatment at Nichola Weir's integrative esthetician practice, Pacific Touch NYC.

+Weir's Signature Acne Treatment utilizes gua sha, cupping, Polynesian herbal poultice massage, and a Lomilomi manual lymphatic drainage fusion to help address your acne symptoms.
 In 2009, Weir started Pacific Touch NYC as a “safe haven for people who are acne-prone.”
 And that’s exactly what it is.
 When I explained my complicated relationship between my skin and seeking treatment, Weir wasn’t just sympathetic, she was passionate.
-“I like to treat skin lovingly and nurturingly,” she told me, “rather than stripping the bejeezus out of it.”
+“I like to treat skin lovingly and nurture it rather than stripping it," she told me.

 With every client, Weir takes a personalized approach to treating their skin.
 Pacific Touch NYC does not offer a traditional "spa menu" of services.
 Per the website, "We will completely customize your treatment based on a comprehensive holistic skin health intake you fill out.”
 (Ahem, comprehensive is an understatement.)